IAB PodcastUpfront 2017

 Co-Host Emilie Aries is the Founder and CEO of Bossed Up, where she helps women break the cycle of burnout and craft sustainable career paths.
 You might find this political organizer turned award-winning women’s leadership expert dishing out practical advice on her Forbes Leadership column or on the TED stage talking through the “The Power of No,” when she’s not hiking with her four-legged fur baby or killin’ it on the beach volleyball court.

 Jody Avirgan is host and senior producer for 30 for 30 Podcasts from ESPN Films and ESPN Audio.
-He also developed FiveThirtyEight Podcasts, where he continues to host, report and edit.
-He’s the host of the FiveThirtyEight politics podcast, which launched during the 2016 presidential campaign.
+He also developed FiveThirtyEight Podcasts, which launched during the 2016 presidential campaign.
 Prior to arriving at ESPN, he was a producer at WNYC radio, and has worked with shows such as On The Media, Marketplace, Freakonomics, and many more.
 On the side he hosts the comedy and storytelling series Ask Roulette.

 Greg Batusic is an accomplished senior media and sales executive with diversified expertise in strategic initiatives across growing domestic and international markets, including business development, brand marketing, ROI, cutting-edge technology and talent development.
 A proven leader, Batusic currently serves as Chief Operations Officer of Courtside Entertainment, LLC and PodcastOne, the leader in advertiser-supported podcasts an expansive network of more than 200 podcasts and high profile personalities.